LLMs are Pretty Bad “Teammates”

 I’ve gone back to Kitpicks work over winter break.

-The app is quasi-functional in that it will allow users to actually add RSS feeds and will fetch those feeds.
+The app is quasi-functional in that it will allow users to actually add RSS feeds and will fetch and display those feeds.
+There’s functionality for categorizing feeds and refreshing whole categories.
+“Visit Later” and rating buttons are working.
 But with the introduction of more complex logic, the app is starting to pick up a slight aroma of “legacy code.”
 I found myself playing whack-a-mole with regressions and having to follow around some spaghetti strands when debugging issues.

-On the front page of Hacker News alone, at this moment, there’s a blog post which argues that AI is doomed because it can’t really “think”, and another which fully embraces AI but argues that traditional software engineering practices make it so you can run AI with almost no supervision.
-A couple days ago I saw on HN a post which argued for the inevitability of slop and lack of rigor, and that we must “romanticize” this.
+On the front page of Hacker News alone, at the time of writing, there’s a blog post which argues that AI should be used very sparingly because it can’t really “think”, and another which fully embraces AI but argues that traditional software engineering practices make it so you can run AI with almost no supervision.
+A couple days ago I saw on HN a post which argued for the inevitability of slop and lack of rigor, and that we must “romanticize” this (I vehemently disagree with this take, fwiw).
 Today, my Google Discover feed recommended me a post summarizing an interview with Martin Fowler, which takes the middle ground and argues that AI is highly useful for both analyzing and generating code but can’t be let loose unsupervised.

-If LLMs are meant to replace engineers, they are replacing the most frustrating and flaky engineers you’ve ever worked with, who produce enough good code to somehow stay employed despite seeming to have zero common sense or teamwork skills.
+If LLMs are meant to replace engineers, they are replacing the most flaky and BS-filled engineers you’ve ever worked with, who produce enough working code to somehow stay employed despite seeming to have zero common sense, teamwork skills, consideration for the future, or basic norms around honesty.

-and honestly the vast vast majority of its code was generated by Copilot (incrementally, under close supervision by me).
+and honestly the majority of its code was generated by Copilot (incrementally, under close supervision by me).